tomyaacov/BPpyEvaluation/README.md

 docker run -it annonymouswriter/bp-evaluation:latest
 ```
 When running the container, the current directory will be ``BPpyEvaluation``.
-First, pull the repository, for it to be updated with the latest version:
+First, pull the repository for it to be updated with the latest version:
 ```shell
 git pull
 ```